adamsardar/RcppORtools/README.md

 [Google OR's recent CP-SAT solver](https://developers.google.com/optimization/) has been made open source (Apache 2.0) under the GoogleAI initiative.
 I thought that it'd be interesting to explore its use via Rcpp.

 At current, this package is very much in BETA.
 The aim is to smooth down some of the rough edges involved in mapping R objects to the C++ objects used by the library and also to export a handful of useful operations research solvers into R.

-Install the development version using:
+Install the development version by dowloading the latest version of [OR-tools](https://github.com/google/or-tools) (see Build Instructions below) before executing:

 ```
 devtools::install_github("adamsardar/RcppORtools")
 ```

+## Build instructions

 Your system will need a copy of OR tools to link against.
-[BUILD DETAILS TO FOLLOW]
+Download the latest release for your platform from [here](https://github.com/google/or-tools/releases) and set the `ORtoolsDIR` environment accordinging.
+Or simply sym-link the base directory (containing /lib and /include) to /opt/ORtools (the default location).

+At current, the package has only been tested on Linux.
+Windows build details to follow.

 ## Examples

 ### Knapsack Problem